Brian Castle

 Fitzhugh-Nagumo Model

-Another model neuron variation that is frequently found in the literature is the Fitzhugh-Nagumo model.
+Another model neuron that's frequently found in the literature is the Fitzhugh-Nagumo approximation.
 This model is an abstraction, rather than directly modeling ion channels.
 It does not display any bursting behavior, nor can it model subthreshold dynamics.

 (figure from Nagumo et al 1962)

-Any of the above simplified model neurons can still be useful if we're just trying to replicate simple network or neuron behavior.
+These model neurons can be useful if we're just trying to replicate simple spiking behavior.
 However the simplified dynamics can create computational artifacts.
-We would like a simple model neuron that is computationally friendly and can be modified at least to a limited extent, so we can test the effect of various conductances and various geometries.
+We would like a neuron that is computationally friendly and biologically accurate, and that can be modified at least to a limited extent, so we can test the effect of various conductances and various geometries.

 Integrate-and-Fire (Izhikevich) Model

 Spike times can be precisely modeled by integrate-and-fire neurons, which are frequently used when modeling TTFS and STDP (please refer to the glossary for the definitions of these terms).
 Unfortunately this model can create spike trains with arbitrarily high firing frequencies, so one must be careful.
-There are modifications to this model that allow for setting maximum firing rates (Strack et al 2023).
+There are modifications to the integrate-and-fire model that allow for setting maximum firing rates (Strack et al 2023).
+The "leaky" integrate-and-fire variant has become a staple in "nearly biological networks".
+The Izhikevich neurons offer a range of integrate-and-fire behavior that is qualitatively accurate as long as one is not too concerned with the geometry.
+Geometric specificity gets expensive after a few compartments (and see below for more information on branching and compartments).

 (figure from Izhikevich 2003)